makerdao/community/governance/votes/templates/exec vote ex2.md

 ### Vault Changes

 #### Harbor Trade Credit (RWA004-A) Changes
-As per this poll, the following changes to the Harbor Trade Credit (RWA004-A) vault will be made if this proposal passes.
+As per this successful governance [poll](https://vote.makerdao.com/polling/QmR8cYb1), the following changes to the Harbor Trade Credit (RWA004-A) vault will be made if this proposal passes.
 - Decrease the RWA004-A Debt Ceiling by 7 million DAI from 7 million DAI to 0 DAI.
+For more information, review the forum [thread](https://forum.makerdao.com/t/request-to-poll-decrease-debt-ceiling-for-harbor-trade-credit-htc-drop-to-0/21373)

 #### New Silver (RWA002-A) Doc Update
-As per this poll, the RWA Agreement (doc) parameter for the New Silver vault will be updated if this proposal passes.
+As per this successful governance [poll](https://vote.makerdao.com/polling/QmaU1eaD), the RWA Agreement Doc parameter for the New Silver vault will be updated if this proposal passes.
+The updated DOC variable for this deal will be: QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1 and can be viewed [here](https://gateway.pinata.cloud/ipfs/QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1)
-- The RWA002-A RWA Agreement (doc) will be updated to QmTrrwZpnSZ41rbrpx267R7vfDFktseQe2W5NJ5xB7kkn1 - the new doc may be viewed here.
+Only after this update is completed can the following changes occur:
+- Increase the Debt Ceiling by 30 million DAI from 20 million DAI to 50 million DAI.
+- Increase the Stability Fee by 3.5% from 3.5% to 7%.

 ### AVC Compensation for Q2 2023
 The following payments will be distributed if this executive proposal passes.
-Details of AVC Member compensation for Q2 2023 can be seen here.
+Details of AVC Member compensation for Q2 2023 can be seen [here](https://forum.makerdao.com/t/avc-member-participation-rewards-q2-2023/21459).

 | AVC Member Name	| Address	|  AVC | MKR Amt|
 |-------------|--------------------------------------------------------------------------------------------------|-----------|------|